-AI-based artificial pancreas (AP) has been shown to provide comprehensive glycaemic control by effectively controlling BG levels, reducing wide glucose excursions, reducing episodes of hypoglycaemia and hyperglycaemia, and increasing the percentage of TITR.
-Even in critically ill patients, AP achieved stable glucose control and reduced GV while reducing the episodes of hypoglycaemia or hyperglycaemia and the need for frequent sampling, thereby reducing the nursing workload[66-68].
-Whether the use of AP can improve clinical outcomes and has a favourable cost-benefit ratio, still needs to be evaluated.
+AI-based artificial pancreas (AP) has been shown to provide comprehensive glycemic control by effectively controlling BG levels, reducing wide glucose excursions, reducing episodes of hypoglycemia and hyperglycemia, and increasing the percentage of TITR.
+Even in critically ill patients, AP achieved stable glucose control and reduced GV while reducing the episodes of hypoglycemia or hyperglycemia and the need for frequent sampling, thereby reducing the nursing workload[66-68].
+Whether the use of AP can improve clinical outcomes and has a favorable cost-benefit ratio, still needs to be evaluated.

 In addition to predicting long-term or chronic complications, AI may also be instrumental in predicting acute life-threatening complications like acute myocardial infarction in patients with diabetes[69].
 AI using a convolutional neural network has been shown to be highly accurate in predicting mortality in critically ill diabetes patients with an area under the curve of 0.97[70,71].
 However, these models need to be compared to more widely used and validated models for mortality prediction in ICU patients.

-AI applications may improve patient care and outcomes and improve glycaemic control while reducing nursing workload.
+AI applications may improve patient care and outcomes and improve glycemic control while reducing nursing workload.
 As AI-based devices may enable us to monitor and institute therapy remotely, they may be particularly useful in managing highly infectious diseases like COVID-19.
 However, AI is still in the early stages of development and AI-based applications still need to be thoroughly evaluated and validated in critically ill patients.
 In addition, the need for more regulations, recommendations, and guidelines for using AI limit its applicability.
 Safety, liability, and reliability issues pertaining to AI application need to be better assessed before it is integrated into the existing healthcare infrastructure and becomes acceptable at a larger scale.

 CONCLUSION

 ICU patients are a unique population with dynamic clinical conditions and therapeutic needs.
-High physiological stress, raised inflammatory cytokines, varying nutritional intake, and fluctuating organ functions make glycaemic control challenging in these patients.
-Guidelines may aid us in providing a generalized approach to glycaemic control, but there may be a need for a more personalized approach to reducing the harmful effects of dysglycaemia.
-The newer glycaemic indices like GV and TITR may allow us to achieve patient-centred care with better glycaemic control.
+High physiological stress, raised inflammatory cytokines, varying nutritional intake, and fluctuating organ functions make glycemic control challenging in these patients.
+Guidelines may aid us in providing a generalized approach to glycemic control, but there may be a need for a more personalized approach to reducing the harmful effects of dysglycemia.
+The newer glycemic indices like GV and TITR may allow us to achieve patient-centered care with better glycemic control.
 However, their exact targets and impact on patient outcomes need to be better evaluated before they are routinely recommended.
 The use of AI-based applications may provide a more comprehensive solution in the future, but presently close monitoring and early detection and management of complications constitute the mainstay of glucose management.

 REFERENCES